 It’s gonna be a mess.

-Kwik Stix are non-toxic and safe for young children.
+So why did I try Kwik Stix?
+They are non-toxic and safe for young children.
 They work on paper, wood, canvas, cardboard — your imagination is the limit!

 - Watercolor paper